Free Settler or Felon

 Many were sent direct to the ship from Newgate.
 Michael Flynn in The Second Fleet: Britains Grim Convict Armada of 1790 writes that on 28 February 1789 the Lady Juliana was sent to Gallions Reach, where in March 1789 the first 108 women from Newgate were embarked.
 More from Newgate came later and on 7th May the Lady Juliana proceeded to Spithead, near Portsmouth, where about 90 women from county goals also joined the ship.
 [9]

-Mary Talbot was one of the women who was embarked on the Lady Juliana.
+Mary Talbot was one of the women who was embarked.
 Mary, with other female prisoners, managed with assistance of their families, to escape from the Lady Juliana while still in port.
 Mary Talbot was re-captured and eventually transported on the Mary Ann.
 Another of the escapees Mary Burgess managed to remain at large for 3 years.
 She had been found guilty of stealing in a dwelling house in October 1787 and received a sentence of death which was afterwards through the Royal mercy pardoned on condition of being transported for 7 years.
 She was put on board the Lady Juliana and after escaping was spotted by a police runner and apprehended at Christ Church.
 In her defence she claimed to have been very ill, fell over board, and was taken up by a fisherman.
 She was recommended to mercy because of her good conduct since and because no wilful escape was proved.
 [1]

 John Nicol